 Each investigator should determine their own optimal working dilution for specific applications.

-ichorbio’s avelumab biosimilar is for research use only: it is not for diagnostic or therapeutic procedures and cannot be purchased by patients.
+ichorbio’s avelumab biosimilar is for research use only (RUO): it is not for diagnostic or therapeutic procedures and cannot be purchased by patients.

 Avelumab is a human IgG1 monoclonal antibody directed against the immunosuppressive ligand PD-L1 (programmed death-ligand 1) that prevents its interaction with the inhibitory T-cell receptor, PD-1 (programmed cell death protein 1).
 Upon binding, avelumab promotes T-cell reactivation and restores T-cell-mediated immune response against tumor cells.
 Avelumab is also the only PD-L1 antibody so far to also induce antibody-dependent cell-mediated cytotoxicity (ADCC) against tumor cells expressing PD-L1.
 It was first approved by the FDA in March 2017 for the treatment of patients with metastatic MCC (Merkel cell carcinoma) and later for advanced types of renal cell carcinoma and urothelial cancer.
 Here are some examples of avelumab’s latest research on advanced and metastatic cancer treatments.